pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 - `tryApplyEditToOrder()`: Checks if player can apply edit to an order
 - `applyEditToOrder()`: Applies edit to an order if valid
 - `discardEdit()`: Creates particles when an edit is discarded
+- `updateLivesDisplay()`: Updates the hearts display with current lives count
+- `unlockNextStation()`: Handles station unlocking and notification display
+- `createPowerUpSwitch()`: Creates the power-up button with appropriate bounds

 ## Conclusion

 "Order Editing - The Game" combines arcade action with warehouse order management in a unique gaming experience.
 The progressive difficulty, power-up system, and visual feedback create an engaging gameplay loop that challenges players to improve their efficiency and strategic thinking over time.

 The modular code design allows for easy extension of gameplay features, such as adding new edit types or enhancing the power-up system in future updates.
+The integration of the radio feature adds musical depth to the game experience while providing rewards for game progress.